tableau/connector-plugin-sdk/docs/index.md

 - Install Tableau Desktop 2019.2 or later on a Windows or Mac computer.

 ## Using a Connector
 You must start Tableau Desktop or Tableau Server with a special command line argument that tells Tableau where to find your Connector.
-See [Share Your Connector]({{ site.baseurl }}/docs/share) for more information.
+See [Run Your Connector]({{ site.baseurl }}/docs/share) for more information.

 **Tableau Desktop:**